List of the Beatles' instruments: Guitars

-Harrison started off in the Cavern Club days playing a black Gretsch Duo Jet.
-The Duo Jet was refurbished many years later and featured on the cover and album Cloud Nine.
-In mid 1963 he switched to a Gretsch Country Gentleman and a Gretsch Tennessean, both of which he played until around 1965.
-His second Country Gentleman was given away to a friend (Harrison was an avid sharer of instruments) and is now retained by Ringo Starr, while his first Country Gentleman fell off the Beatles' van in 1965 and was crushed by a lorry.
+His second Country Gentleman was given away to a friend (Harrison was an avid sharer of instruments) and is now retained by Ringo Starr.
+For decades, it was believed that Harrison's first Country Gentleman fell off the Beatles' car in December 1965 and was crushed by a lorry.
+However, with the rediscovery of McCartney's Höfner 500/1 bass, which has a mismatched tuning key (replaced a few days after the lorry incident when McCartney broke one of his tuning keys), it is now known that Harrison's 1963 Gretsch Tennessean (originally thought to have been stolen in 1969 along with McCartney's 1961 Höfner), or theorized possibly both the Tennessean and first Country Gentleman fell off of the Beatles' car and were crushed.

 In 1964 Harrison introduced the electric twelve-string guitar into mainstream pop.
 His Rickenbacker 360/12 twelve-string was a prototype.
 Only the second twelve-string guitar Rickenbacker ever made, it was delivered specially to him during their first visit to New York City.
 Harrison's use of the 12-string inspired Roger McGuinn of the Byrds to start using one too.
 He also used a Ramirez Classical Guitar which can be heard in "And I Love Her" and seen used throughout the film A Hard Day's Night.
-Harrison used a Gibson SG around 1966; these can be seen in the promotional videos for "Paperback Writer" and "Rain", in addition to film of the recording session for "Hey Bulldog".
+Harrison used a Gibson SG around 1966 for promotional purposes; these can be seen in the promotional videos for "Paperback Writer" and "Rain", in addition to film of the recording session for "Hey Bulldog".
 He eventually gave this guitar to Pete Ham of Badfinger.
-Harrison's most prominent guitar from 1967 until early 1969 was a Fender Stratocaster.
-Obtained and used during the Help! sessions, first used on "Ticket to Ride", it was originally Sonic Blue in colour until Harrison gave it a psychedelic paint job, using, among other substances, his wife's sparkly green nail polish.
-This psychedelic Stratocaster, dubbed "Rocky", is seen in the "I Am the Walrus" segment of Magical Mystery Tour, and in the "All You Need Is Love" broadcast.
-Around this time Harrison also used a 1957 Gibson Les Paul model, which was given to him by Eric Clapton and was once in the possession of, among other musicians, John Sebastian of The Lovin' Spoonful.
+Around 1968 Harrison also used a 1957 Gibson Les Paul model on a few songs, which was given to him by Eric Clapton and was once in the possession of, among other musicians, John Sebastian of The Lovin' Spoonful.
 Originally a "gold top" model, the guitar was refinished with a dark red stain before it got to Harrison and was nicknamed "Lucy".
 The guitar can be seen in the "Revolution" promotional video and the Let It Be film.
-Also seen in that film is a rosewood Fender Telecaster, given to him by Fender.
+Also seen in that film is a rosewood Fender Telecaster, given to him by Fender, used on Let It Be and Abbey Road (1969).